-The curriculum is based on, and authorized by, the International Baccalaureate’s Primary Years Programme.
-The Primary Year Programme (PYP) is an international curriculum framed for students between the ages of 3 and 12 years.
-It is a transdisciplinary programme focusing on the total growth of the developing child, touching hearts as well as minds and encompassing social, physical, emotional and cultural needs in addition to academic welfare.
+The curriculum is based on, and authorized by, the International Baccalaureate’s Primary Years Program (PYP).
+The PYP is an international curriculum framed for younger students up to age 12.
+It is a transdisciplinary program that focuses on the developing child, touching hearts as well as minds and encompassing social, physical, emotional and cultural needs in addition to academic welfare.

-	The PYP combines the best research and practice from a range of national systems with a wealth of knowledge and experience from international schools to create a relevant and engaging educational programme.
+The PYP combines the best research and practice from a range of national systems with a wealth of knowledge and experience from international schools to create a relevant and engaging educational program.

 The PYP offers an inquiry-based approach to learning and teaching.
 It provides an internationally designed model and incorporates guidelines on student learning styles, teaching methodologies and assessment practices.
 The curriculum framework comprises of three interrelated parts:

 - How will we know what we have learned?